Derivatives of the identity and generalizations of Milnor's invariants: Introduction

 The main results of this paper are a synthesis, reinterpretation, and generalization of work of Johnson \cite{J:DHT} and Koschorke \cite{Kosch:Milnor}.
 It is also, in a sense, a continuation of work done by the author in \cite{M:LinkNumber}.
 The main result which expresses this is the following.

 \begin{thm} Let $P$ be a smooth closed manifold of dimension $p$.
 There is a $((k+1)(n-2)-p)$-connected map, the ``total higher Hopf invariant of order $k$''

-where $S$ ranges through subsets of $\underline{k}=\{1,\ldots, k\}$. \end{thm} The domain of $H_k$ is the space of maps of $P$ into the $k^{th}$ cross-effect of the identity functor (the ``total homotopy fiber'' of a $k$-cube of wedges of spheres) evaluated at $S^{n-1}$.
+where $S$ ranges through subsets of $\underline{k}=\{1,\ldots, k\}$. \end{thm} The domain of $H_k$ is the space of maps from $P$ to the $k^{th}$ cross-effect of the identity functor (the ``total homotopy fiber'' of a $k$-cube of wedges of spheres) evaluated at $S^{n-1}$.
 The codomain is the infinite loopspace associated to the Thom spectrum of a virtual vector bundle, in this case $k(n-2)+1$ copies of the trivial bundle minus the tangent bundle of $P$.
-For more details about homotopy fibers, see \refS{Back}; the notation in the codomain is explained in \refS{Conv}.
+For more details about total homotopy fibers, see \refS{Back}; the notation in the codomain is explained in \refS{Conv}.